Not long ago, I wrote about travelling with a dog in the Republic of Ireland. But how do you travel to Ireland with your dog in the first place?

 The options for pets depend on the ship you are sailing on.
 I recommend booking to sail on either the luxury Pont-Aven or economy Connemarra ferries, as both have pet-friendly cabins along with a pet exercise area.
 Additionally, the Pont-Aven also has a large number of small and large kennels, accessible throughout the voyage and with access to a separate pet exercise area.

 On the other hand, when travelling with your pet on the Amorique, pets need to remain in your car, with no other options available.
 No access to your pet is permitted on overnight sailings.

 Note that a muzzle needs to be worn by your pet when they are walking to your cabin or their kennel, including when they are being exercised.
 Additionally, only passengers travelling by car are allowed to take a pet.
 Pets not allowed for foot passengers, with the Cherbourg to Rosslare ferry not accepting any foot passengers.

 Note when crossing from France to Ireland, that your dog needs to have a worming treatment from a vet between 24 hours and 5 days of their scheduled arrival in Ireland.

-To make it a little simpler, Stena Line mentions that even if you only have your pet wormed immediately before check-in, they will still accept your pet for transport.
+To make it a little simpler, Stena Line mentions that even if you only have your pet wormed on the day you check-in, they will still accept your pet for transport.
 Even if the full 24 hours hasn’t elapsed by the time you arrive in Ireland (although close to 24 hours will elapse between the check-in duration and sailing duration), they will supply you with a leaflet to ensure the treatment is effective.
-I’m not sure if this applies to the other ferry companies.

 Taking a Ferry from Spain to Republic of Ireland with a Dog